Droiidd/IronSight/README.md

 it needs to be only on someone who is doing an oil contract.
 Any player however, can get the loot.

-Optional:
+_Optional_:
-Citadel: I quite like this one too.
+- **Citadel**: I quite like this one too.
 Essentiallty the citadel is a huge military outpost.
 It remains locked and requires a key to enter.
 When the gates open though, they are public to all for 10 minutes.
 That's because the player has 10 minutes to clear the citadel and find the chest with the key out.
 Once the key bearer leaves the citadel,/opens the exit it announces that you